What You Need to Know About the DUI Process in Gwinnett County

-Once you are pulled over, the police officer can begin their investigations into whether you are driving under the influence.
+Once you are pulled over, the police officer can begin their investigation into whether you are driving under the influence.

 Once you are arrested, it is critical to understand what to expect at each stage, as this can give you the confidence to know that your case is being handled in the proper manner.
 A defense against a DUI charge in city courts will usually require several court appearances, and you stand a better chance of getting acquitted if you understand the court processes.

 If you were arrested for DUI in a Gwinnett County incorporated city, the case will be heard at the city’s municipal court.
 These usually have jurisdiction over traffic offenses, misdemeanor cases, and other local ordinance violations.
 These usually hold sessions once a month or several times a week.